-Council funds (including grant funds) invested into management and implementation of programs for control of pest species in natural areas Shoalhaven City Council
+Council funds (including grant funds) invested into management and implementation of programs for control of pest species in natural areas

-Part C: Performance Summary (from primary indicator) Trend over time Performance against target Performance against other local government areas Image: trend over time Not applicable Not applicable Not applicable Not applicable Not applicable
+Part C: Performance Summary (from primary indicator)

+Trend over time

+Performance against target

+Performance against other local government areas

+Not applicable

+Not applicable

+Part D:Comments

 The Shoalhaven has an exceptionally high number of plant & animal species because we sit in the nexus of two bioregions.
 This means that many species are at the limit of their natural extent.
 Although our area has a large proportion of vegetation most of the threatened species and communities are on the coastal fringe where we live.
-The high population growth rate means that there is an increasing pressure to clear native vegitations for housing.
+The high population growth rate means that there is an increasing pressure to clear native vegetations for housing.
 Such growth has inevitable impacts on biodiversity and must be planned for carefully.

 Land Quality